 In the midst of the AI flaws and the tiny misstep of a responsive mounting action; what this game does great is the story.
 In-between each section of game-play, you are treated to beautifully drawn cut-scenes, depicting the struggle of Arslan and his band of merry men.
 Okay, his band of loyal followers; I just really wanted to say merry men, so sue me.
 The artwork is very reminiscent of an anime, making you feel as though you’re watching a cartoon which commercial breaks of gaming between episodes.
 I am not familiar with Arslan, with this game being my first exposure to the property but to what I understand, the story of the game follows that of the manga and novels.
 That said, it might not offer much to those who are familiar with this series, whereas to a new comer such as myself, I found it interesting.
 However, as a whole, I found the story did include some cheesy plot-points that were ultimately generic.
 Of course, as I writer myself, I do tend to be quite critical of stories, hungering for insane plot-twists which I wasn’t given here.

-In conclusion, this game still offers a good time, especially for those that are enthusiasts of the Musou genre.
+In conclusion, Arslan: The Warriors of Legend still offers a good time, especially for those that are enthusiasts of the Musou genre.
 If you are much like myself, gamers that enjoy collecting all a game has to offer, then you will have plenty to explore and unlock.
 However, be warned as this ultimately boils down to a repetitive button masher so if you aren’t much for that, this may not be your game.
 For me personally, I enjoyed my time with this game and while I had issues here and there, it gave me enough variety to keep me engaged.
 Arslan does not do a great job of standing out, getting bogged down by the other games that Omega Force have developed such as Dragon Quest Heroes or Hyrule Warriors.
 Still, as a game, Arslan is definitely worth a play through but probably not at full price.
 Wait for a price drop then definitely pick this one up; it provides mindless fun and a challenge to those who love collecting!

 Subscribe to our mailing list